 Training shouldn’t be something you do once; it should be ongoing and something you do, just like you receive stock, ring up customers, and answer the phone.

-But when you try to get through your training without waiting, you’ll lead your

-  team to believe having been exposed to the training - watching you, watching a

-  video, reading a chapter- that they have been trained and, since they’ve never

-  seen anything different, they can become belligerent around the idea they don’t
+But when you try to get through your training without waiting, you’ll lead your team to believe having been exposed to the training - watching you, watching a video, reading a chapter- that they have been trained and, since they’ve never seen anything different, they can become belligerent around the idea they don’t need training.

-  need training.

 That’s deadly because they don’t approach training with an open mind.
-Your

-  training should have precise outcome goals, opportunities to practice, and
+Your training should have precise outcome goals, practice opportunities, and feedback and reflection mechanisms.

-  mechanisms for feedback and reflection.

 And impatience can get the best of a trainer.
-Once you ask a question, you may

-  not want to wait 3-5 seconds for the learner to answer.
-You have too much to
+Once you ask a question, you may not want to wait 3-5 seconds for the learner to answer.
+You have too much to teach.

-  teach.
 There is too much to do.
 You don’t have TIME to train.

-  But one reason you are uncomfortable waiting after a question is it may feel
+But you are uncomfortable waiting after a question because it may feel unnatural.

-  unnatural.
 But that just means you need to practice yourself.
-I know there are

-  times I literally touch my tongue to the roof of my mouth, so I don’t overstep

-  that wait I know I need to have to allow the learner to speak.
+I know there are times I literally touch my tongue to the roof of my mouth, so I don’t overstep that wait I know I need to have to allow the learner to speak.